 3. One more question that everyone expects.
 What’s the reason you’re in this game? (why do you do what you do?)

 First and foremost, my career as a pop star didn’t work out.
 And I won’t lie – I fell into HR.
 It wasn’t even plan B for me.
-But now that I’m more than ten years into this game, I’ve found that despite being a second string choice… I’m darn good at what I do, love it and am committed to it.
-The nosy part of me allows me to have my finger on the pulse of everything going on with everyone in an organization (the good, bad and ugly)… and the judgmental/opinionated side of me is set free as I get to analyze and re-analyze people and their actions to death.
+But now that I’m more than 15 years into this game, I’ve found that despite being a second choice… I’m darn good at what I do, love it and am committed to it.
+I’ve been able to parlay my love for marketing and all things digital into the talent space and now am part of an emerging and fast growing discipline called employer brand.
+Or talent brand.
+Or recruitment marketing.
+Or employment branding.
+EVP anyone?
+Yep, that’s my world now.

 4. If you’ve ever been to a professional baseball game, you know batters from the home team get to pick their own theme music as they walk from the dugout to the plate.
 If we ever have a FOT convention, what theme music will you come out to to pump the crowd up and why?